pleisto/eslint-plugin-pleisto/README.md

-# @brickdoc/eslint-plugin
+# @pleisto/eslint-plugin

-ESLint plugin and custom rules for Brickdoc.
+ESLint plugin and custom rules for Pleisto.

 ## Config